 Q 123: Are incarcerated people eligible for coverage through the [insert name of state exchange] or for premium tax credits?

-No. Incarcerated people aren’t eligible for coverage through the [insert name of state exchange].
+No. Incarcerated people generally aren’t eligible for coverage through the [insert name of state exchange].
 They also aren’t eligible for advance payments of the premium tax credits.
-Consumers who are incarcerated pending the disposition of charges still are eligible.
-Insurers that sell policies through the exchange, however, must make those policies available upon request to individuals, including children, who are not eligible to participate in the [insert name of state exchange].
+Consumers who are incarcerated pending the disposition of charges are eligible.
+Insurers that sell policies through the exchange must make those policies available upon request to individuals, including children, who are not eligible to participate in the [insert name of state exchange].

 Q 124: Are tribal members eligible for coverage through the [insert name of state exchange] or for premium tax credits?